glFusion/analytics/README.md

 - Matomo (https://matomo.org)
 - Open Web Analytics (https://www.openwebanalytics.com)
 - Smartlook (https://smartlook.com)
+- StatCounter (https://statcounter.com).
+Only the invisible counter is supported.

 Once a module is installed and configured it will automatically include the tracking code between the HTML "head" tags.